marbl/canu/documentation/source/quick-start.rst

 ===============  ======  ==========
-len              int     length in bp reads            int     number of sequences comprising the contig suggestRepeat    yes/no  whether the contig is a repetitive element or unique suggestCircular  yes/no  currently unused
+len              int     length in bp reads            int     number of sequences comprising the contig covStat          float   The log of the ratio of the contig being unique vs being two-copy, based on the read arrival rate.
+Positime means more likely to be unique, negative means more likely to be reptitive.
+Based on A-stat from the original Celera Assembler `paper <http://science.sciencemag.org/content/287/5461/2196.full#ref-24>`_ suggestRepeat    yes/no  whether the contig is a repetitive element or unique suggestCircular  yes/no  currently unused
 ===============  ======  ==========